‘I salute your form’

 We are all creations of Brahma’s dreaming into existence and individualization.

-Creating the space for perfect love within us as we accept the world for all it has to teach us.
+Creating the space for perfect love within us as we accept the world for all it must teach us.
 Everything is a sacred reflection of Brahma.

 The fire in the hearth to the computer screen, each vibrates Brahma’s existence.